a-soong/1701QCA-Assessment1/replicationproject/replication.md

 I began by making a mock up of the original timing gate project to see how it'd work.
 ![Image](image1.jpg)

 A bit clumsy, but worked nethertheless and displayed a reading on the micro:bit.
-However, it wasn't the velocity.
+However, it wasn't the the velocity being displayed.

 ![Image](originalcode.png)

 So, after playing around and testing some of the micro:bit coding I came to this conclusion for it to display the velocity on the micro:bit screen.
 I found using terms such as "exit_gate" and "enter_gate" rather than just "event timestamp" made it a lot easier to work with.
 Velocity Code
 ![Image](code.png)